kaosf/dotfiles/README.md

 ./setup

 ./x-setup # for X (e.g. Desktop Edition, VNC Server)

+./x-setup menukey # for HP Stream 11 d012tu (This laptop has no menu key)
 ```

 `~/.lein/profiles.clj` is created as a copy.
 Modify it after `./setup` command.

+`~/.xmodmap` and `/.xmodmap-revert` are not created as a symlink.

 ## License